eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 interesting name, because without any context it sounds a lot like the rank you'd start with as a beginner.
 In other words, when you reach dan level you kind of start over.
-For a game so deeply steeped in Eastern philosophy, this shouldn't sound surprising – without a [beginners mindset](https://en.wikipedia.org/wiki/Shoshin) it's very hard to improve at anything.
+For a game so deeply steeped in Eastern philosophy, this shouldn't be surprising – without a [beginners mindset](https://en.wikipedia.org/wiki/Shoshin) it's very hard to improve at anything.
 You can't learn if you believe that you're already an expert.